Crafting Artisan Vodka – Part 1

 “While these food movements are now very familiar to us, these same trends have gone largely unnoticed in the production of alcoholic beverages.”

 Movements that scale down food and drink production are not only reshaping producer-consumer relationships in the drink sector but are also transforming the quality and flavours of distilled spirits.
-Because of the care and attention that is being placed upon ingredient sourcing and selection, distillation techniques and production processes, a quality of alcohol is being created that was not previously possibly.
+Because of the care and attention that is being placed upon ingredient sourcing and selection, distillation techniques and production processes, a quality of alcohol is being created that was not previously possible.
 This care is reflected in the final flavour and mouth-feel of crafted spirits, where even subtle changes in terroir can be discerned.
 In the case of vodka, these flavour factors have been traditionally filtered out, however, a new artisan approach to vodka production embraces and highlights these subtleties, bucking the trend towards ultra-filtration.

 While the fallacy that “all vodkas taste the same” is still a stubbornly accepted tenet, there is growing awareness of the turn towards small-scale craft distillation; connoisseurs are waking up to just how vast the difference is between vodkas produced in bulk quantities and those of small batch craft production.
 This rise in quality means that vodka is increasingly being sipped, rather than shot or mixed, as one might drink a dry sherry, whiskey or sake.
 The flavour notes in craft vodka are bright and vibrant, the warmth of the alcohol is smooth and even, and the effect of the spirit is invigorating without discomfort.